 Quantum Fields Strings & Gravity

-The students will have an opportunity to discuss cutting edge research and perform their own M.Sc. dissertation work under the supervision of the School of Mathematics staff, who are world class experts in the field.
-The aim of the program is to give undergraduate students an excellent opportunity to advance their knowledge and skills up to a level required for doctoral level research.
+Students will have an opportunity to discuss cutting-edge research and perform their own M.Sc. dissertation work under the supervision of the School of Mathematics staff, who are world experts in the field.
+The aim of the programme is to give undergraduate students an excellent opportunity to advance their knowledge and skills up to a level required for doctoral level research.
+Graduates typically go on to Ph.D. study both within Trinity’s School of Mathematics and at top international institutions abroad.

-The course provides a significant degree of flexibility in regards to the preferred research direction – both formal and lattice high energy theory modules and dissertation projects are provided.
-The course also allows for a variety of educational backgrounds and offers two-tiered packages of modules (fundamental and advanced) which are tailored to the level of incoming students.
+The M.Sc. in Quantum Fields, Strings and Gravity is aimed at graduates with a degree in Theoretical Physics or Mathematics / Physics with a strong Theoretical Physics component.
+The course provides a significant degree of flexibility with regards to the preferred research direction – both formal and lattice high-energy theory modules and dissertation projects are provided.
+The course also allows for a variety of educational backgrounds and offers two-tiered packages of modules (fundamental and advanced) tailored to the level of incoming students.

 Entry requirements